 Thanksgiving is my favorite holiday.
-It’s a time for being with family, reflecting on our many blessings, kicking off the Christmas season and of course, enjoying incredible food.
+It’s a time for being with family, reflecting on our many blessings, kicking off the many things to do this Christmas season and of course, enjoying incredible food.
 At Dollywood’s DreamMore Resort and Spa, our chefs have perfected the Southern comfort food we expect on turkey day.
 This year, our chefs in Song & Hearth: A Southern Eatery are offering a variety of ways to enjoy the restaurant’s phenomenal Thanksgiving feast.

 This month, you can order your Thanksgiving meal ahead of time from Song & Hearth.
 Our amazing chefs will prepare a delicious Thanksgiving meal for your family that feeds four to six people.
 All you have to do is order by Nov.
 23, come pick it up and reheat it.
 Voila!
 Your meal is ready!
 Less time cooking in the kitchen means more time with your family.